 A place worth a visit not only for entertainment but also for views.
 If you are a nature lover, it is worth mentioning that it is also a perfect place to observe birds.
 Local pools and bushes attract a variety of species, mainly during migration.

 Barns Ness Lighthouse

-The promontory of Barns Ness has traditionally attracted migrant birds, which look to rest after their hazardous crossing of the North Sea.
+Lighthouse at Barns Ness is 115 years old and now deactivated.
+This seashore site is the best place in central Scotland to look for fossils in the limestone and shales.
+The promontory of Barns Ness has traditionally attracted migrant birds, which seem to rest after their hazardous crossing of the North Sea.

 St Abbs Head

 St Abbs Head National Nature Reserve is a perfect place for you if you are looking for some dramatic landscape action.